JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/spawning.rst

 .. warning::

-   When you want to force Meso-NH by Meso-NH you cannot create an independent grid at that time, the horizontal grids must be consistent.
+   * When you want to force Meso-NH by Meso-NH you cannot create an independent grid at that time, the horizontal grids must be consistent.

+   * Vertical grid can be changed when you force Meso-NH by an other Meso-NH simulation, without grid nesting.

 .. csv-table:: SPAWNING program and its corresponding namelist and function
    :header: "Executable", "Namelist", "Function"